safe-waters/docker-lock/README.md

 `docker-lock` ships with 3 commands that take you from development to production:

-* `docker lock generate` finds base images in your Dockerfiles and `docker-compose` files and generates a Lockfile containing digests that correspond to their tags.
+* `docker lock generate` finds images in your Dockerfiles, `docker-compose` files, and `Kubernetes` manifests and generates a Lockfile containing digests that correspond to their tags.
 * `docker lock verify` lets you know if there are more recent digests than those last recorded in the Lockfile.
-* `docker lock rewrite` rewrites Dockerfiles and `docker-compose` files to include digests.
+* `docker lock rewrite` rewrites Dockerfiles, `docker-compose` files, and `Kubernetes` manifests to include digests.

 `docker-lock` ships with support for [Docker Hub](https://hub.docker.com/), [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/),